ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Fixed incorrect `OutputOwners` in the P-chain `ImportTx` builder.
 - Improved FD limit error logging and warnings.
 - Rounded bootstrapping ETAs to the nearest second.
-- Added gossip config support to the subnet configs.
+- Added gossip config support to the Subnet configs.
 - Optimized various queue removals for improved memory freeing.
 - Added a basic X-chain E2E usage test to the new testing framework.